psychemedia/middle-english-romances/sir-orfeo.md

 Nay, quath the king, that nought nere,
 A sori couple of you it were,
 For thou art lene, rowe, and blac,
-And sche is lovesome with outen lac ;
+And sche is lovesome with outen lac;
 A lothlich thing it were forthi, `[therefore]`
 To sen hir in thi compayni.